bbauska/W3Cx-5of5/README.md

 <h3 id="ch1-6-8">1.6.8 Working with remote data</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Let&apos;s see a few examples on how to work with remote data.
+Let's see a few examples on how to work with remote data.

 <h4>Examples</h4>